Appnouncements/appnouncements-android/README.md

 `getClientAsync(Client.Listener callback)`

 Asynchronously gets an Appnouncements client.
 The client instance will be cached for the duration of the app.

-This will currently fail silently.
+In the event of any failures (invalid API key, Appnouncements is down, etc), you will receive an exception in your `onAppnouncementsClientFailed` handler.

 ### Client
 `getUnseenReleaseNotesCount()`